 Fortress of Drisi (Region of Shida Kartli)

-Fortress of Drisi is located in Shida Kartli, in the Kaspi municipality, on the left bank of the Tedzami River, on top of a cliff.
+Fortress of Drisi (Georg. დრისის ციხე) is located in the Kaspi municipality, on the left bank of the Tedzami River, on top of a cliff.
 The fortress of the late Middle Ages from the 11th to the 15th centuries.
 Sometimes it is called Javakhis-Tsikhe or Tamaris-Tsikhe and Tamarisi – the fortress of Queen Tamara.
 The complex consists of a castle, a church, a tower and a palace.
 Once a mighty fortress closed the approaches to the Tezami Gorge from the north side

 The fortress of Drisi was surrounded by a protective wall of complex shape.
 The builders used the flat surface of the rocky promontory.
 All buildings, except for the church, are built of sandstone and cobblestone.
 There is a tower to the north, and a palace to the south, which is now completely destroyed.
 The church of St. George, standing on the upper tier of the castle, is built of well-ironed blocks of green tufa.
 On the floor near the altar, a deep round pantry is carved.
 The complex also includes agricultural buildings that have survived in a damaged state.